 What is German Chamomile?

-German chamomile is used for intestinal gas
+People take German chamomile by mouth for intestinal gas

 , travel sickness

 , restlessness, and trouble sleeping.
 It is also taken by mouth for stomach and intestinal spasms, stomach and intestinal inflammation, stomach ulcers, colic